fekerel/cbrn-to-fakeapi/AI-IDE-MASTER-PROMPT.md

   - List of files created/modified.
   - Short summary of endpoints covered.
   - Note any discrepancies observed between live responses and the OpenAPI documentation (endpoint + brief description of the mismatch, e.g., missing field, different status code, type mismatch).
-- Note: coverage/summary.json is generated automatically after the run; no extra work needed.

 Constraints / Don’ts
 - Do not call axios/fetch directly in tests; go through ApiService within services.